 With the throb of their engines rumbling through cloudy skies, C-47 transport planes in World War II colours dropped jumpers with round canopies reminiscent of those used by airborne forces in 1944.

 Their landing zone for yesterday's operation was fields of wildflowers outside Carentan, one of the objectives of the thousands dropped over Normandy as a prelude to the seaborne invasions on June 6, 1944 .

 Thousands watched as the jumpers softly floated through the bright skies.
 Many spectators are wearing WWII era uniforms and music of the time plays over loudspeakers, giving the display a 1940s air.

-Among the jumpers Wednesday is D-Day veteran Tom Rice, 97, of San Diego.
+Among the jumpers yesterday was D-Day veteran Tom Rice, 97, of San Diego.
 He jumped into Normandy with thousands of other parachutists in 1944, and recalls it as “the worst jump I ever had.”